eXist-db/existdb-ansible-role/README.md

 (create user, install system service, misc setup).

-Various config files get modified before starting exist (wrapper.conf, conf.xml, web.xml, client.properties), this is configurable and used to tune performance parameters such as "max_mem".
+Various config files get modified before starting exist (wrapper.conf, conf.xml, web.xml, client.properties), this is configurable and may be used to tune behavioral and performance parameters.

 By default, the exist/autodeploy directory is left untouched, so any xar files there get installed at first startup.
 This can be overridden to pre-install a